 Execution is not governed by intent.

-It is governed by admissibility at the point of commit.
+It is governed at the moment it becomes real.

 © Arqua Pty Ltd. All rights reserved.